16jalayt/PhantomDogs/README.md

-# SapphireEngine
+# PhantomDogs
-A game engine built on sdl2 and c++.
-Designed to be game agnostic, but currently configured to run the earlier Nancy Drew games.
-This is the main driver for this project, however object creation is abstracted away.
+An game application for https://github.com/16jalayt/SapphireEngine.
 Can currently load simple scenes from ND #7 Ghost Dogs of Moon Lake (PC 2002).
 Assets not included.
+Designed mainly as a programming exercise.

 The project is far from playable!

+To checkout: git clone --recursive https://github.com/16jalayt/PhantomDogs

+to update: git pull, git submodule update --remote